MJayConstantino/MJayConstantino/README.md

 React Native
 ### Languages learned from University
 Python, Scala, Typescript
+### Database
+PostgreSQL, Firebase
+### Project Management
+Scrum

-My plan is to be a mobile/web developer.
+My plan is to be a mobile/web developer, or go into the field of crypto development